Careers360 Logo

 Disruption occurs when two or more coherent waves of the same length and length meet.

-Depending on the basis of wave propagation, according to, when several wave disturbances pass a given area, the effect of the current effect is the amount of disturbance due to individual coherent waves.
+Depending on the basis of wave propagation, when several wave disturbances pass a given area, the effect of the current effect is the amount of disturbance due to individual coherent waves.

 Definition of Light Disruption